 Little did we know then that the COVID-19 pandemic would dramatically highlight the interplay not only between climate change and the overexploitation of nature and wildlife but also with global issues of precarious employment, poverty, food insecurity, and above all an array of inequalities in terms of health, gender, race, geography, income and urban access to green space.
-The need for interconnected solutions to these interrelated problems is inescapable.
-Governments and organisations need to adopt holistic plans in responding to the pandemic, and in 'building back better' once it is under control.
+The need for interconnected solutions to interrelated problems inescapable. these is Governments and organisations need to adopt holistic plans in responding to the pandemic, and in 'building back better' once it is under control.